Glossary of Financial Terms

 Investment size refers to the total amount of investment necessary for the implementation of a project, considering all the foreseen measures and components.

-A letter of intent is a document outlining a preliminary commitment of two parties to do business with another before an agreement is finalised.
+A Letter of Intent (LoI) is a document outlining a preliminary commitment of two parties to do business with another before an agreement is finalised.
 A LOI can be used to clarify the terms of a prospective deal, to officially declare a partnership or negotiation and to declare a mutual understanding of fundamental terms of an agreement.
 Letters of intent can be used by different parties for many purposes, and are commonly present in major business transactions and project financing proposals.

 Leverage